-Cats have 2 more legs than we do, but despite their numerical advantage, they still limp when they have a hurt leg.
+Cats have two more legs than we do, but despite their numerical advantage, they still limp when they have a hurt leg.
 Although most limps need veterinary attention, there are a few first aid measures you can perform at home if your cat begins to hobble around.

-How Serious is a Limp?
+How serious is a limp?

 Some limps are more serious than others, so the first step in providing first aid is to assess the limp.
 Watch your cat walk.
-Identify the limping leg; right or left, front or rear?
+Identify the limping leg (right or left, front or rear).
 Does your cat carry the leg when walking, but balances on it when standing still?
 Does she walk on it but stumbles a bit?
 Take shorter steps than normal?
 Does she keep the foot from touching the ground?

 The second step is to establish a time frame.
 When did you first notice the limp?
 Did it start suddenly or come on gradually?
 Was there a trauma involved?
-Is the lameness worse at certain times of the day, i.e. early morning, or after exercise?
+Is the lameness worse at certain times of the day (i.e. early morning, or after exercise)?

 Work your way up the limb, identifying areas of tenderness by applying gentle pressure on each part of the leg.
 Note areas of swelling.
 Bend and flex joints.
 Resistance to joint flexion is a sign of pain.
 If something looks or feels unusual, compare it to the other leg.
 Then call your veterinarian with your observations.

-- 2. For cut or torn foot pads and broken nails, control the bleeding and treat as described in the articles First Aid for Torn Foot Pads and First Aid for Broken Nails.
+- For cut or torn foot pads and broken nails, control the bleeding and treat as described in the handouts "First Aid for Torn or Injured Foot Pads in Cats" and "First Aid for Broken Nails in Cats".

-- 5. Confine lame cats and restrict their activity.
+- Confine lame cats and restrict their activity.

 If lameness persists for more than 24 hours, seek veterinary care.

-For traumatic fractures, there are surgical and non-surgical options.
+For fractures, there are surgical and non-surgical options.
 Some broken legs are splinted or casted, while others are repaired surgically with pins and plates.
 Dislocated joints are replaced and stabilized with bandages or slings.
 Stubborn joints that dislocate frequently can be managed surgically to provide long-term relief.